-For the year ended 31 December 2016, the Group lost control of two then wholly-owned subsidiaries, namely, Xiamen Mujia Business Factoring Co., Ltd., and Shanghai Murun Consulting and Technology Co., Ltd., pursuant to capital injection by two new investors into these companies.
-The remaining interests of the Group in these joint ventures has a fair value of RMB250,000,000 and RMB490,000 respectively.
+For the year ended 31 December 2017, the Group lost control of seven subsidiaries pursuant to capital injection by seven new investors into these companies.
+The remaining interests of the Group in these joint ventures has a total fair value of RMB1,350,000,000.
 After such capital injections, these companies became joint ventures of the Group.